nice-digital/NICE-model-repo/README.md

 The run time for this was 40 minutes on an Intel Core i7-12700H with 32GB RAM running Ubuntu 22.04.4 Linux.

-From NICE-model-repo (not sure of specs), the "runtime for the full state transition model is around 90 processor-minutes.
+From `nice-digital/NICE-model-repo`, the "runtime for the full state transition model is around 90 processor-minutes.
 This simulates hundreds of treatment pathways for tens of thousands of health states for thousands of time cycles for each pathway.
 By contrast, the PartSA version of the model takes less than 5 minutes, though without addressing any of the issues of that approach".
+These times were from model runs on Intel Core u7-1165G7 with 32GB RAM running Windows.

 </details>